sebastianchristopher/Java8OCANotes/README.md

 * byte can hold a value between -128 and 127
 * char can be assigned a character literal e.g. `char c = z` or a positive integer e.g. `char c = 122` (both examples are equivalent)
 * char can't be assigned a negative value (except through casting e.g. `char c = (char)-1` which will store an unexpected value)
+* because char is equivalent to an unsigned short in Java, arithmetic operators can run on it
+* upercase letters come before lowercase, therefore have a lower ASCII value -> `System.out.println('B' > 'b');` -> `false`
 * when char is used as an operand to arithmetic operators, its corresponding ASCII value is used in the arithmetic operation, and the result is numeric
 * this is not the case when using unary or compound assignment operators, as they will [automatically cast](#automatic-casting)
 ```java